|

 and stealth network monitoring.
 Day 1: Installing a Snort

-IDS on OpenBSD and Fedora Core 2: Single Box Solution Designed for the
+IDS on OpenBSD and Fedora Core 2: Single Box Solution

 beginner and advanced student alike, day one of the course is designed as a primer